bluesky/tiled/docs/source/tutorials/serving-files.md

 # Serving a Directory of Files

+In this tutorial, we will use Tiled to browse a directory of spreadsheets and image files from Python and read the data as pandas DataFrames and numpy arrays.

 For this tutorial, install tiffffile and openpyxl.

 ```
 pip install tifffile openpyxl
 ```

 Generate a directory of example files using a utility provided by Tiled.
 (Or use your own, if you have one to hand.)